Rockin’ R Ranch History

-In 2009, the Black Family “adopted” Brandon and Brandi Hanks into the family to manage the guest operations of the Rockin’ R Ranch.
-As their family has grown to four, they’ve become a critical element to the success of the Ranch.
+In 2009, the Black Family “adopted” Brandon and Brandi Hanks into the family to manage the guest operations, and they have since become partners in the Rockin’ R Ranch.
+As their family has grown to six, they’ve become a critical element to the success of the Ranch.

 Burns remained an active participant in the Rockin’ R Ranch until his death in 2012, at the age of 88 years old.
-His wife, Mona, is currently the matriarch over the Rockin’ R, and a few of their children are still very involved in the operations of the Ranch.
+His wife, Mona, passed away in 2016, at the age of 90 years old.
+A few of their children are still very involved in the operations of the Ranch.